stonybrook-lin539/main/source/main/02_ngrams_linguistics/03_positive_grammars.md

 First, we have to pick the basic building blocks for the $n$-grams.
 For phonotactics, we used $n$-grams where each symbol is a sound, but this is too fine-grained for morphotactics.
 Instead, we will use $n$-grams where each symbol is a morpheme.
-So *-ize -ation* is a bigram, not an 11-gram that consists of 8 letters, 2 hyphens, and 1 space.
+If we used sounds, then *-ize -ation* would be an 11-gram that consists of 8 letters, 2 hyphens, and 1 space.
+But since we use morphemes as our basic building blocks, *-ize -ation* is a bigram.

 ``` jupyterpython
 chunk = "-ize -ation"